What Is Generally Accepted Accounting Principles (GAAP) in Finance

 Comparing GAAP and IFRS: Global Accounting Standards

-The debate on GAAP vs. IFRS is crucial for international businesses.
-It is vital to understand both accounting methodologies as companies grow globally.
+The debate on GAAP vs. IFRS is vital to understanding both accounting methodologies as companies grow globally.
 The U.S.’s Financial Accounting Standards Board (FASB) backs GAAP.
 This is known for its detailed, rules-based approach.
 On the other hand, the International Accounting Standards Board (IASB) supports IFRS.
 Over 144 countries use IFRS as the global accounting standards.
 This aims to make financial reports uniform worldwide.

 Inventory Valuation under GAAP vs. IFRS